DayZedAndConfused762/Y.A.A.C/README.md

 ## Files

+- [Components](doc/components-owned.md): A list of compents I own and plan on using.
-- [Components](doc/components.md): A list of compents I own, as well as components that may be useful for future builds.
+  [Components](doc/components-unowned.md): A list of compents that may be useful for future builds.
 - [Guides](doc/guides.md): A list of guides/tutorials/information.
 - [Inspiration](doc/inspiration.md): Other CyberDecks, projects, and links for inspiration.
 - [Software](doc/software.md): Software used and to possibly use.